aws/aws-graviton-getting-started/java.md

 Versions of Corretto released since October 2020 are built to use the most optimal atomic operations within the JVM: Corretto11 (all variants); Correto8 (on Amazon Linux 2 only).
-This has shown to reduce GC time in some workloads.
+This has shown to reduce GC time in some workloads, and avoids contention in net-intensive workloads like Apache Kafka.

 ### Java JVM Options
 There are numerous options that control the JVM and may lead to better performance.
 Three that